WPRDC/WPRDC-data-API-overview/README.md

 We've done [a workshop](https://github.com/WPRDC/api-training) on using web APIs in general and the WPRDC's APIs in particular.
 The linked GitHub repository includes examples and documention on using our data API.

+We've also written [query-slinger](https://github.com/WPRDC/query-slinger) - a bare-bones interactive query editor/launcher for running SQL queries against a CKAN data portal, written in Python and run in the Python REPL for easy query debugging.
+This includes documentation and scripts with comments to get you statred.

 ### Documentation
 The CKAN API documentation is [here](https://docs.ckan.org/en/2.10/api/index.html).
 Documenation for the datastore_search and datastore_search_sql endpoints (for querying data tables) are [here](https://docs.ckan.org/en/2.10/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_search) and [here](https://docs.ckan.org/en/2.10/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_search_sql).